kube-logging/kube-logging.github.io/content/docs/logging-infrastructure/fluentd.md

 ## Probe

 A [Probe](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes) is a diagnostic performed periodically by the kubelet on a Container.
 To perform a diagnostic, the kubelet calls a Handler implemented by the Container.
-You can configure a probe for Fluentd in the **livenessProbe** section of the {{% xref "/docs/logging-infrastructure/logging.md" %}}.
+You can use the default liveness-probe for Fluentd by setting `livenessDefaultCheck` to `true` or configure your own in the **livenessProbe** section of the {{% xref "/docs/logging-infrastructure/logging.md" %}}.
 For example:

 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1